 - Secure the input of staff who persist in wanting to make a difference and are solution seekers.

-- Keep the focus on the task and avoid being sidetracked until a plan is secured.
+- Keep the focus on the task and avoid being sidetracked until a secured plan in place.

 Reflect: I review my thoughts and experiences to guide my actions.